IbLahlou/Linear_Algebra_with_C/README.md

 docker run linear_algebra-c
 ```

-The program will run inside the Docker container, and the resulting matrix will be printed in the terminal.
+The programs will run inside the Docker container, and the results will be printed in the terminal.

 ## License